jackkershaw/vital-signs/README.md

 - Set up on Google Search Console to allow indexing of the site and recording queries.
 - Activated CDN and caching on the Wordpress backend through SiteGround.
+- Edit Get all PDFs so it fetches all posts with the "Issues" category rather than the "PDFs" tag.

 # Running on your machine